raitechnology/natsrv/README.md

     forwards them.
 This causes the subscribers of '>' and TEST to see two messages published when a TEST message is published.

+3. If multiple networks are used and no accounts are created to segregate the traffic, loops will occur bacause the subscribers will see traffic that the publishers send.
+There should be a loop check on startup to make sure that loops are not present.
+This could be done by publishing to the DAEMON inbox, since this is always subscribed.

-3. The NATS Bridge only allows one service per process to be attached.
+4. The NATS Bridge only allows one service per process to be attached.
 The workaround for this is to use multiple daemons for each service defined.
    This may remain, since it is a good idea to separate the processes anyway.